culvertsoft/mgen/defining_a_model_tabs/a_basic_model.md

 ---
 ---

-You define your classes in modules.
+The MGen compiler expects you to define your classes in what we call modules.
 A module corresponds to a c++ namespace or java package, and is defined within a module file.
 The name of the module file determines the **module path** (i.e. the java package or c++ namespace).

 A file named **com.fruitcompany.fruits.xml**, with the contents: